vipshop/hiredis-vip/README.md

 user, or `REDIS_ERR` when the disconnection was caused by an error.
 When it is `REDIS_ERR`, the `err` field in the context can be accessed to find out the cause of the error.

-You not need to reconnect in the disconnect callback, hiredis-vip will reconnect this connection itself when commands come to this redis node.
+You dont need to reconnect in the disconnect callback, hiredis-cluster will reconnect by itself when next command for this Redis node is handled.

 Setting the disconnect callback can only be done once per context.
 For subsequent calls it will return `REDIS_ERR`.
 The function to set the disconnect callback has the following prototype: